ayush51/tutorial/tutorial.md

 <a name="drawing_mode"></a>
 #### Options for the drawing mode

 The drawing option allows the followers within the Surfly session to highlight the areas on the screen that they wish to draw attention to.
 The drawing functionality can be adapted to change the mode or the color of the drawings.
 To do this, simply specify your preferences in the code snippet.

  - drawing_mode takes 3 options:
   - temporary, the drawings fade out.
   - permanent, the drawings remain until the drawing_mode changes.
   - disabled, the drawing functionality is disabled.

- - drawing_colour:
+ - drawing_color:
   -  the default is yellow.
   -  but can be changed to any CSS string.